ibm-cloud-docs/hs-crypto/tutorials/tde-pkcs11.md

   ```
   {: codeblock}

-The directory `/opt/oracle/extapi/64/hsm` and the subfolders must contain only one library file.
-Remove any other files that exist in that directory.
+The directory `/opt/oracle/extapi/64/hsm` and the subdirectories can contain only one library file.
+Remove any other library files that exist in that directory and the subdirectories.
 {: note}

 ### 4. Check the library setup